s-celles/ipecmd-wrapper/docs/index.md

 # 🔧 IPECMD Wrapper

-A modern Python wrapper for the IPECMD toolchain, designed for programming PIC microcontrollers.
+A modern Python wrapper for the IPECMD toolchain, designed for programming PIC microcontrollers with a beautiful, validated CLI interface.

 ## 🌟 Overview

 IPECMD Wrapper provides a clean, Pythonic interface to the IPECMD command-line tool, making it easy to integrate PIC microcontroller programming into your Python projects and build systems.
+The latest version features a modern Typer-powered CLI with rich formatting and comprehensive input validation.

 !!! warning
     This project is currently in active development.
 APIs may change between versions.